23 of the Best Types of Orchids to Grow as Houseplants

 L. anceps.

-Laelias are mostly considered intermediate growers, but cultural conditions vary between different types, so be sure to check the specific requirements for your selected species or hybrid.
+Species in this genus are mostly considered intermediate growers, but cultural conditions vary between different types.

-In general, these orchids require moderate to bright light, ample water during the growing season, and slightly drier conditions during a winter rest.
+In general, these orchids require moderate to bright light, ample water during the growing season, and slightly drier conditions during winter dormancy.

 Plants should be allowed to dry out between waterings, and should be kept slightly drier after flowering.
 Provide 50 to 70 percent humidity.